SangeetaNarang/SangeetaNarang/README.md

 - 👋 Hi, I’m @SangeetaNarang
 - 👀 I’m interested in digital repositories creation and management
 - 🌱 I advocate for open access to resources and research data in health sciences.
-- 💞️ I’m looking to collaborate on building sustainable reposotories of electronic resources in health sciences
+- 💞️ I’m looking to collaborate on building sustainable repositories of electronic resources in health sciences
 - 📫 You can reach me ar sangeeta.bbdl@gmai.com

 <!---